-Google doesn’t only have an advantage in pricing on its hands, but it also has the best designed Wifi units and the easiest setup of any offering.
-Each Google Wifi unit, a small and simple cylinder with a white LED band in its center, is capable of the same functionality.
+Google not only has an edge in pricing on its hands, but it also has the sleekest designed Wi-Fi units and possibly the easiest setup of any offering.
+Each Google Wifi unit, a simple, little cylinder with a white LED band in its center, delivers the same capability.

-This means that any Google Wifi unit can function as the core ‘router’ of the system, while the others can spread wired Internet (which is beamed to the unit wirelessly) with their included Ethernet ports as well as wireless internet.
+This means that any Google Wifi unit can act as the core ‘router’ of the system, while the others can extend the wired signal, sent to the unit wirelessly, with their included Ethernet ports as well as wireless internet.
 All three units are powered through USB-C.

-Setup is also totally smooth, just like the Google Wifi’s hardware design – using a free iOS or Android app to facilitate the entire process.
-We’re not going to dive into the nitty gritty of the procedure, but the Google Wifi App will configure your network by first scanning the QR codes on the Wifi point connected to your modem or gateway.
+Setup is also completely smooth, just like the Google Wifi’s hardware design – using a free iOS or Android app to facilitate the whole process.
+We’re not going to dig into the nitty gritty of the process, but the Google Wifi App will allow you to configure your network by first scanning the QR codes on the Wi-Fi point connected to your modem or gateway.

-The app will then ask you to give your new network a name and set a password, then pair any additional Wifi points you have, by scanning their QR codes – you’ll then be able to label individual nodes in the app.
-Again, this only takes a moment for the initial Google Wifi node to recognize additional nodes and for them to start working.
+The app will then ask you to give your new network a name and set a password, then pair any supplementary Wi-Fi points you have, by scanning their QR codes – you’ll then be able to name individual nodes in the app.
+Again, it only takes a short time for the first Google Wifi node to recognize additional nodes and for them to start working.

-You’re not going to get the same depth of access as even Netgear Orbi provides, so no band switching for you.
-However, Google Wifi does handle this in behind the scenes automatically.
+You are not going to get the same depth of access as even Netgear Orbi offers, so band switching isn’t a choice.
+However, Google Wifi does handle this behind the scenes automatically.

-The Google Wifi app does boast more useful settings, like constant monitoring of your network, its points and the devices connected to it.
-The app has an included internet speed test, like Ookla’s mesh test that measures the health of your Points’ connections, along with a Wi-Fi test that measures your connection strength from within the network.
+The Google Wifi app does provide more useful settings, like continuous monitoring of your network, as well as the points and devices connected to it.
+The app has an included internet speed test as well, like Ookla’s mesh test that measures the health of your Points’ connections, alongside a Wi-Fi test that measures your connection strength from within the network.

-This is the most complete and elegant suite of controls we’ve seen on a Wi-Fi mesh system so far, despite its lack of dropdown boxes and toggles.
+This is the most complete and sophisticated suite of controls we’ve ever seen on a Wi-Fi mesh system to date, in spite of its lack of dropdown boxes and toggles.

-Additionally, you can prioritize bandwidth to one device for a time, control smart home devices and pause internet access to certain devices in a family setting – all from within this app.
+Additionally, you can prioritize bandwidth to one device for a time, control smart home devices and pause internet access to certain devices in a family setting – all from the confines of this app.

-And, now Google has expanded Google Wi-Fi’s Network Check feature to test multiple devices, so that you can spot potential bottlenecks in your network, as well as rearrange your Google Wifi access points in order to optimize network performance.
+And, now Google has expanded Google Wifi’s Network Check feature to test multiple devices, so that you’re able to spot potential bottlenecks in your network, as well as rearrange your Google Wifi access points when you’re trying to optimize network performance.